hosavagyan/hosavagyan-RPA-Implementation-with-UiPath/README.md

 4. RUN the main that opens automatically

 This execution was tested on Windows 10 using the local version of UIPath a Chrome extension.
-Note: Because of some differences in local machines it is possible that google or file explorer window segments specified in the project may not be found in your local machine.
+Note: Because of some differences in local machines it is possible that Google Chrome File Explorer window segments specified in the project may not be found in your local machine.

 Additionally, a screen recording of the process execution can be found in the execution-video directory.